ndimoforaretas/rocketio/README.md

-# 07.11.2023 - CSS Frameworks- Tailwind CSS
+# Rocket IO - Tailwind CSS

-## 1. What is Tailwind CSS?

-- It is a `utility-first` CSS framework that is it provides `low-level utility classes` that let you build completely custom designs.
-- Other frameworks like Bootstrap, Foundation, etc. provide pre-built components that you can use to build your website.
-They are known as `component-first` frameworks.
-- In Tailwind, there is therefore no pre-built components.
-You have to build them yourself using the utility classes provided by Tailwind.

-### What are utility classes?

-- Utility classes are classes that are used to style elements.
-They are usually `very specific` and are used to apply `a single style` to an element.
-- For example, if you want to apply a `margin` to an element, you can use the `m-4` class.
-This will apply a `margin of 1rem` to the element.

-Advantages of Tailwind CSS:

-- The class names are named according to what they do.
+This is a simple simple landing page for a fictional company called Rocket IO.
+It is built using Tailwind CSS, HTML and JavaScript.

+The Original layout idea and inspiration is from this youtube video: [Tailwind CSS Introduction, Basics & Guided Tutorial by Dave Gray](https://www.youtube.com/watch?v=pYaamz6AyvU).

+- I added a few touches of my own like a dark mode toggle button and a few color touches.
-- the class names are very short and easy to remember.
+- I found the project very useful for complete beginners to Tailwind CSS.
-- You can build any design you want.
-- Building and testing layouts is very fast.
-- Tailwind has conditional class naming for breakpoints as well as states like hover, focus, etc. For example, if you want to apply a `margin of 1rem` on `small screens` and `2rem` on `large screens`, you can use the `sm:m-4 lg:m-8` class.

-## Basic Setup
+## Basic Setup from Scratch

 - In vs code,
-  - install the Tailwind CSS IntelliSense extension.
+  - install the `Tailwind CSS IntelliSense` extension.
-  - install the PostCSS Language Support extension.
+  - install the `PostCSS Language Support` extension.
-- In the terminal,
+- In the terminal in the project folder (preferably in vs code),
   - run `npm init -y` to initialize the project.
   - run `npm install -D tailwindcss` to install Tailwind CSS.
   - run `npx tailwindcss init` to create a `tailwind.config.js` file.